cdapio/cdap/cdap-docs/developer-manual/source/getting-started/index.rst

 1. Make sure you have the :ref:`system requirements and dependencies <system-requirements>`.
 #.
 Obtain the CDAP Sandbox, using :ref:`one of the versions <sandbox-setup>`.
 #.
 Follow the :ref:`installation instructions <sandbox-setup>` for the version you downloaded.
 #.
-To try out an application, follow our :ref:`Quick Start <quick-start>`.
+Follow our :ref:`Quick Start <quick-start>` for getting started with CDAP Data pipelines and Data Prep.
 #.
 We suggest the :ref:`Examples, Guides, and Tutorials <examples:examples-introduction-index>`
-   as the easiest way to become familiar with CDAP.
+   as the easiest way to become familiar with CDAP Applications.
 #.
 To begin writing your own application, start by setting up your :ref:`development environment <dev-env>`.
 #.
 There are instructions for :doc:`starting and stopping CDAP <start-stop-cdap>`,
    and :doc:`building and running examples and applications <building-apps>`.